Reading List – click on book image

 - The only way to undo racism is to consistently identify and describe it, and then dismantle it.

 - Race is a social concept and has virtually no basis in biology.

 - Prejudice and racism work to dehumanize and oppress.

 - People with privilege benefit unknowingly from this invisible system of dominance.

 - Culture is humanity’s greatest legacy.

 - Human rights provide a framework for challenging injustice.

-- When injustice occurs people make a choice to resist or be complicit.
+- When injustice occurs people make a choice to resist through anti-racist behavior, or to be complicit.

-- There are non-violent, effective ways to fight injustice.
+- There are non-violent, effective ways to fight injustice, rooted in human rights.